netdata-be/syntra-linux/tutorials/5_proxy.md

  3. Client trust the internal Certificate authority so no SSL warnings...
  4. Proxy builds SSL tunnel between proxy and the actual destination (e.g. : https://mail.google.com)

+If you don't know how TLS/SSL handshake is done look that this picture:
+![ssl-handshake][2]

 ***Step 1 :*** Creating a Self Signed ROOT certificate

     sudo mkdir /etc/squid3/certs